blackbird-47/restaurant-exp-app/README.md

-# Little Lemon
+# Little Lemon Newsletter Signup
-This repository follows the react-native course on [Coursera](https://www.coursera.org/learn/react-native-course/home).

-I have built a cross-platform app using React Native and Expo for a restaurant which has features such as,
+This branch has the following features for the Little Lemon Restaurant app,
+1. Homescreen which uses View, KeyboardAvoidingView, Text, Image, Pressable, Header and Footer components.
+2. Homescreen has a signup button which navigates to a newslettter signup screen.
+3. The signup screen uses a TextInput component to allow user to enter their email.
+4. A signup button once pressed sends a confirmation notification to the user.

+## React Native components used
-1. Home page.
+1. View
-2. Menu with prices.
+2. Text
-3. Navigation.
+3. KeyboardAvoidingView
-4. User input on various fields.
+4. ScrollView
+5. Image
+6. Pressable
+7. TextInput

+## React hooks used
+1. useState
+2. useColorScheme

 ## Prerequisites
 1. Node JS.